 What Is a Visual Schedule?

 A visual schedule is like a sequential day planner that has pictures.
 Visual schedules can show the full day or just the next item in the day.
-Many of our students have visual strengths and understand better when they have visual supports.
-Visual schedules allow students to see their schedule in a way they are better able to understand.
+Many of our unique learners have visual strengths and understand better when they have visual supports.
+Visual schedules allow unique learners to see their schedule in a way they are better able to understand.

 Why Is a Visual Schedule Important?

-Many students, including those with autism, often have difficulty with self-regulation and completing one step before moving on to the next step.
+Many unique learners, including those with autism, often have difficulty with self-regulation and completing one step before moving on to the next step.
 Also, transitioning from more preferred to less preferred activities often takes time and support from adults.
-Often behavioral problems occur when the student is transitioning from a more preferred to a less preferred activity.
+Often behavioral problems occur when the unique learner is transitioning from a more preferred to a less preferred activity.
 Consistent use of a visual schedule allows students to see that their day happens in a sequence and less preferred activities are not avoidable, but there are also preferred events that will occur.

 While some of your students may be able to memorize the events that occur during the day; life does not always happen in that exact sequence and this can lead to behavioral problems.
 Visual Schedules allow students to see what comes next, helping them to anticipate activities and transition when there is a change in schedule.
 Visual Schedules allow the student to review a visual representation of the day's events in sequential order to determine what is coming up next in their day, supporting students as they navigate their day.